combrs/Flask-docker-test/flaskhello/README.md

 curl -sv localhost:
 ...
 < HTTP/1.1 200 OK
-Hello World from Mike Lykov for test task for testTeam! check it with ab: ab -n 1000 -c 4 localhost/
+Hello World from Mike Lykov for test task for BaikalTeam! check it with ab: ab -n 1000 -c 4 localhost/
 ...